marc-harary/kirigami/README.md

 ```bash
 $ python run.py predict
 ```
 Correspondingly named `dbn` files containing the predicted secondary strucure will be written to `data/predict/output`.
+An example file is located in `data/predict/input/bpRNA_CRW_15573.fasta`.

 ### Testing